amareshdwivedi/Nutanix/src/bin/README.txt

  					a.
 Enabling WinRM
  							i.
 Browse to:
  								Policies > Computer Configuration> Administrative Templates > Windows Components > Windows Remote Management (WinRM) > WinRM Service
- 									- Open the ?Allow Remote Server management through WinRM? policy setting (Server 2008 R2 and later).
+ 									- Open the "Allow Remote Server management through WinRM" policy setting (Server 2008 R2 and later). ii.
- 									- Open the ?Allow automatic configuration of listeners? policy setting (Server 2008 and earlier). ii.
 Set the Policy to Enabled. iii.Set the IPv4 and IPv6 filters to * unless you need something specific there (check out the help on the right).
  					b.
 Setting the Firewall Rules:
  							i.
 Browse to:
  								Policies > Computer Configuration > Administrative Templates > Network > Network Connections > Windows Firewall > Domain Profile
  							ii.
-Open the ?Windows Firewall: Define inbound port exceptions? policy setting. iii.Set it to Enabled if it isn?t already. iv.
-Click the ?Show?? button and add the port exception.
+Open the "Windows Firewall: Define inbound port exceptions" policy setting. iii.Set it to Enabled if it isn?t already. iv.
+Click the 'Show' button and add the port exception.
 We?re going to be opening TCP port 5985, so the exception string will look something like this:
  								5985:TCP:*:enabled:WSMan
  					c.
 Service Configuration
  						At this point we have enough in place to get this working, but I like to do a few more things to ensure that the WinRM service is configured to start automatically and to restart on failure.